 Several things stand out: A joint concert with the Central Band (RCAF) of the Canadian Forces from Ottawa at the Living Arts Centre in Mississauga which raised $10,000 dollars for the Military Families Fund, a concert in January 2005 which raised $10,000 dollars for Tsunami Relief in Thailand, and variations of their War and Remembrance concert which have become a tradition for Windjammers in the month of November through the years.

 Many guests have worked with Windjammers, including Ted Follows, Bobby Herriot, The Irvine Sisters, Dinah Christie, Scott Attridge, Beverly Gail, Peter Appleyard, Scott Poll, Carol Welsman, Heather Bambrick, Rick Wilkins, Eleanor McCain, Phil Nimmons, The Essentials, and many others.

 The support and dedication of its 40+ talented, versatile and generous musicians who volunteer their time is the heart of Windjammers’ continuing success.
-Harry Currie is the Artistic Director and Conductor, but the organization is well handled by the executive, currently: Manager Catherine Masi, Librarian Richard Watson, Host Gabriella Currie-Ziegler, Visuals Dr. David Brown, and web technicians Peter Revie and Steve Hagedorn.
+The organization is well handled by the executive, currently: Manager Catherine Masi, Librarian Richard Watson, Host Gabriella Currie-Ziegler, Visuals Dr. David Brown, and web technicians Peter Revie and Steve Hagedorn.